paulrichards19/require-backbone-template/README.md

   - Twitter Bootstrap v3.x
   - jQuery
   - less support
-  - Grunt to complile it into 1 js/css file
+  - Grunt to complile it into 1 js/css file with mapping files

 ## Installation